hed-standard/hed-specification/docs/source/05_Advanced_annotation.md

 ````

-The placeholder form of the definition is used, for example,
-to annotate an experimental parameter whose value is selected
-at random for each occurrence.
-The annotator can use a single definition name and just substitute the value
-for each occurrence.
+The next example gives a definition that uses a placeholder representing a presentation
+rate, for example, to annotate events in which a presentation rate is varied
+at random.
+Usually the specific value substituted for the `#` will come from
+one of the columns in the `events.tsv` file.

 ````{admonition} **Example:** Use definition with placeholder to annotate a variable presentation rate.